At the Siteman Cancer Center, we believe mammography screening should be available to every woman, everywhere.

 Available dates at local Schnucks, Shop ‘n Save and YMCA locations can be found on our calendar.
 You can also download and print this PDF version.
-Appointments can be scheduled by calling 314-747-7222 or 800-600-3606 toll free.
+Appointments can be scheduled by calling 314-747-7222 or 800-600-3606 toll free or on a walk-in basis, as the schedule permits.
 You can also fill out this appointment request form.

 Our radiologists, all of whom are affiliated with the internationally recognized Mallinckrodt Institute of Radiology, sub-specialize in comprehensive breast imaging.
 That means 100 percent of the time, these specialists are solely dedicated to interpreting breast imaging studies at the main hospital campus and Barnes-Jewish West County Hospital.

 All radiology technologists on staff have advanced certification in breast mammography and have undergone rigorous training in breast anatomy and physiology, positioning and compression, as well as imaging of patients with breast implants.